-As populations of PBTL fluctuate markedly both seasonally and with environmental conditions, estimates of the number of individuals impacted by the GNWF Project will also vary considerably over time.
+As populations of PBTL fluctuate markedly both seasonally and with environmental conditions, estimates of the number of individuals impacted by the GNWF Project will also vary significantly.
 Therefore, Neoen proposes to offset impacts to PBTL habitat, not impacts to individual PBTL.

-3.3.4 PBTL Habitat Quality at GNWF Impact Site
+3.3.4 PBTL Habitat Quality at the GNWF Impact Site

 Habitat quality at GNWF (impact site) has been assessed in accordance with the How to Use the Offsets assessment Guide (DSEWPaC, Undated), in addition to supplementary PBTL habitat assessment criteria information supplied by DCCEEW, currently in working draft format.
-The key ecological attributes of PBTL habitat summarised in Section 3.2 have been used to help determine the overall habitat quality score of the impact areas, in relation to the three habitat quality components as outlined in DSEWPC (undated), and Draft Habitat Quality Scoring System for Pygmy Bluetongue Lizard (Tiliqua adelaidensis) (DCCEEW, 2025 - in draft), in relation to the three habitat quality components as outlined in (DSEWPaC, Undated):
+The key ecological attributes of PBTL habitat are summarised in Section 3.2 have been used to help determine the overall habitat quality score of the impact areas, and Draft Habitat Quality Scoring System for Pygmy Bluetongue Lizard (Tiliqua adelaidensis) (DCCEEW, 2025 - in draft), in relation to the three habitat quality components as outlined in (DSEWPaC, Undated):